 “Whatever you do will be insignificant, but it is very important that you do it.” ~ Mahatma Gandhi

 I am writing this series primarily for two reasons.
 The first reason is that I wanted to give back some of the learning that I have gained through the years from other people (mostly through the Internet).
-Finding information regarding this standard from a software programmer perspective always was (and continues to be) hard to come by.
+Finding information regarding this standard from a software programmer perspective always was hard and still continues to be that way.
 Keeping this in mind, I have attempted to write this series with as many code examples as I could tying the theory to the implementation where I can.
 The second reason I am writing this series is that it provides me with an opportunity to brush up on my own knowledge of DICOM (especially on some topics which I have had only minimal exposure to; WADO is one example).
-Very rarely do DICOM application developers work on all aspects of this standard (except someone like David Clunie).
-For instance, someone who works on implementing a DICOM viewer or deals with image manipulation rarely ever works on the communications/networking side of the standard as well.
+Very rarely do DICOM application developers work on all aspects of this standard.
+For instance, someone who works on implementing a DICOM viewer or deals with image manipulation rarely ever works on the communications/networking side of the standard as well, or vice versa.
 So, I really feel that I have benefited from writing these articles by exploring nearly all areas of the standard.

 ★ DICOM Basics - Conformance Testing

 ★ DICOM Basics using Java - Query and Retrieve Operations - Part 2 of 2

 ★ DICOM Basics - Understanding Worklists and MPPS

 ★ DICOM Basics - Understanding DICOM Structured Reports

 ★ DICOM Basics - Understanding DICOMweb (QIDO-RS,WADO-RS,WADO-URI,STOW-RS and UPS-RS)